biapy/biapy-bashlings/doc/process-options.md

 #### Output on stderr

-* Error if unsupported option (invalid argument) is encoutered.
+* Error if unsupported option (invalid argument) is encountered.
 * Error if mandatory option value is missing.

 #### See also